sous-chefs/mariadb/README.md

 #### mariadb::client

-By default this recipe install the client, and all needed packages to develop client application.
+By default this recipe installs the client, and all needed packages to develop client application.
 If you do not want to install development files when installing client package, set the attribute `node['mariadb']['client']['development_files']` to false.

+#### mariadb::devel

+By default this recipe installs all needed packages to develop client application.

 Providers
 ----------

 This recipe define 2  providers:
 - `Chef::Provider::Mariadb::Configuration` shortcut resource `mariadb_configuration`
-- `Chef::Provider::Mariadb::Replication` shortcut resource `mariadb_replication`

 #### mariadb_configuration